 CAREC also trained and provided technical assistance in the area of biostatistics.
 The trained officer in turn provided support which usually involved weekly compilations of notifiable diseases, monthly compilations of health centre reports and annual preparation of health statistics into the Chief Medical Officer’s Report, all done manually.

 Over time, the capability of the staff giving the support has grown, beyond simple statistical tabulations to analyses, some research capability has occurred in response to an increased need for more sophisticated, technical support.

 The need for computer operation arose therefore under a PAHO project, the National Statistician or Statistical Officer evolved into a Health Information Unit which is now called the Epidemiology and Information Unit.

 The Epidemiology Unit recognises that timely dissemination of surveillance data to those who need to know is critical for proper planning and decision making.
 Thus planners and program managers are informed of the important causes of morbidity, mortality, disease trends and advice on preventative and control measures.
 There are certain hindrances however, in providing comprehensive health data on a timely basis since reports from supporting units are not always timely or complete.

-To ensure the preservation of an improved national health status through communicable and non communicable disease surveillance and preventative/control activities.
+To ensure the preservation of improved national health status through communicable and non-communicable disease surveillance and preventative/control activities.